Tutorial: Use GitHub Actions to deploy to an App Service custom container and connect to a database

 OpenID Connect is an authentication method that uses short-lived tokens.
 Setting up OpenID Connect with GitHub Actions is more complex process that offers hardened security.

-1. If you do not have an existing application, register a new Microsoft Entra application and service principal that can access resources.
+1. If you do not have an existing application, register a new Microsoft Entra ID application and service principal that can access resources.

 az ad app create --display-name myApp

 This command will output JSON with an appId that is your client-id.
-The objectId is APPLICATION-OBJECT-ID and it will be used for creating federated credentials with Graph API calls.
+The id is APPLICATION-OBJECT-ID and it will be used for creating federated credentials with Graph API calls.
 Save the value to use as the AZURE_CLIENT_ID GitHub secret later.

 2. Create a service principal.
 Replace the $appID with the appId from your JSON output.
-This command generates JSON output with a different objectId will be used in the next step.
-The new objectId is the assignee-object-id.

 az ad sp create --id $appId

-4. Run the following command to create a new federated identity credential for your Microsoft Entra application.
+4. Run the following command to create a new federated identity credential for your Microsoft Entra ID application.

 • Set a value for CREDENTIAL-NAME to reference later.